Uses fast-growing grasses, not trees

 More eco-friendly than recycled paper

-Recycling or processing a tree into tissue can take much more water and energy than the minimal processing necessary to turn bamboo and sugarcane into paper.
+Recycling or processing a tree into tissue can take much more water and energy than the minimal processing necessary to turn bamboo into paper.
 BPA can also be found in recycled tissue after deinking and cleaning recycled paper.
-Caboo’s sugarcane and bamboo paper is 100% BPA free.
+Caboo’s bamboo paper is 100% BPA free.

 Softer and stronger than recycled paper

-Caboo is 100% biodegradable because its fibres quickly dissolve back into the earth – making it safe for all disposal systems.
+Caboo’s bath tissue is 100% biodegradable.
+It’s fibers quickly dissolve back into the earth – making it safe for all septic systems.